-“The good news is that homeowners will be able to get Homestar funds to upgrade large appliances and heating and cooling systems, add insulation and do weatherizing that will make their homes more energy efficient,” Stevens said.
+“The good news is that homeowners will be able to get Homestar funds to upgrade large appliances and heating and cooling systems, add insulation and do weatherizing that will make their homes more energy efficient,” Wooldridge said.
 “The bad news is that a lot of shysters will be calling on homeowners, misrepresenting the facts and exaggerating their own capabilities.”

-Stevens is president of Berkeys Plumbing, Heating and Air Conditioning, Inc., which specializes in making homes more energy efficient, safe and comfortable.
+Wooldridge is president of Berkeys Plumbing, Heating and Air Conditioning, Inc., which specializes in making homes more energy efficient, safe and comfortable.
 He says while it is too early to know what the final legislation will look like, most experts following the situation say it is likely to involve tax credits as well as cash rebates on products and services that reduce energy costs.

 The “cash for caulkers” name came from a government executive developing the program, comparing it to the popular “Cash for Clunkers” program last year that paid consumers to trade in older gas-guzzlers on new, fuel efficient vehicles.
 The money for that plan ran out in a few days, not weeks, as the government had anticipated.

-Stevens said the Homestar stimulus plan may prove equally popular.
+Wooldridge said the Homestar stimulus plan may prove equally popular.
 He advises people to start making plans now so they won’t be left out.
 He also said consumers should learn how to tell legitimate experts from unqualified opportunists who could end up causing more problems than they solve.

-“The best way to start is with a home energy audit to find out where your home is costing you money,” Stevens said.
+“The best way to start is with a home energy audit to find out where your home is costing you money,” Wooldridge said.
 “Work with companies you know and trust, not someone who comes knocking at your door unannounced.
 If you don’t know a home energy specialist, look for companies that are certified by the Residential Energy Services Network, RESNET.”

 RESNET was formed in 1995 by the US mortgage industry, the National Association of State Energy Officials, and Energy Rated Homes of America to promote construction of more energy efficient homes.
 Berkeys is certified by RESNET to perform home energy audits, and is available to answer questions about energy audits by phone or online.